-Certain key employees of the Company participated in Stock Incentive Plans ("Former Plans") of the Former Parent.
-The Plans permit the grant of stock options and other equity awards to employees, officers and non-employee directors.
 The Company accounts for equity awards under the provisions of the Compensation - Stock Compensation Topic 718 of the ASC ("ASC 718"), which establishes fair value-based accounting requirements for share-based compensation to employees.
 ASC 718 requires the Company to recognize the grant-date fair value of stock options and other equity-based compensation issued to employees as expense over the service period in the Company's condensed consolidated financial statements.

+Certain key employees of the Company participated in Stock Incentive Plans of the Former Parent ("Former Plans").
+The Former Plans permitted the grant of stock options and other equity awards to employees, officers and non-employee directors.
 Prior to the Distribution, the equity awards had been settled in shares of SGI stock and A-Mark did not reimburse SGI for the expense, therefore it was treated as a capital contribution to A-Mark.
-Following the Distribution, the Company will settle share-based awards by the delivery of shares of the Company's common stock (see Note 13).
+Following the Distribution, the Company settles share-based awards by the delivery of shares of the Company's common stock.

-The equity awards assumed by A-Mark in connection of the spinoff were substantially identical terms, conditions and vesting schedules as the previously outstanding.
+The equity awards assumed by A-Mark in connection of the spinoff contained substantially identical terms, conditions and vesting schedules as the previously outstanding.
 In accordance with the guidance in ASC 718, the assumption shares qualify as a modification of an equity compensation award.
 As such, the Company calculated the incremental fair value of the awards immediately prior to and after their modification and determined that there was no positive incremental equity compensation cost that was required to be expensed or amortized.
 Pertaining to the modified awards of A-Mark's employee and non-employees as of the Distribution date, the Company amortizes the unvested awards based on the fair value and vesting schedule based on the original grant date, as determined by SGI.
-Pertaining to the modified awards of SGI's employee and non-employees for which A-Mark assumed, the Company does not expense them.
+Pertaining to the modified awards of SGI's employee and non-employees for which A-Mark assumed, the Company does not record compensation expense.